Ravenswood (TV series): Development and production

-On March 26, 2013, ABC Family was announced a spin-off series of Pretty Little Liars, set in a fictional town of Ravenswood from the original series.
+On March 26, 2013, ABC Family announced a spin-off series of Pretty Little Liars, set in the fictional town of Ravenswood from the original series.
 The show debuted on October 22, 2013, following the Pretty Little Liars Halloween special episode "Grave New World".

 Casting

 On April 30, 2013, it was revealed that Tyler Blackburn would reprise his Pretty Little Liars role as Caleb Rivers in Ravenswood.
 On May 6, 2013, it was revealed that Brett Dier and Elizabeth Whitson will play twins, Abel and Olivia, in the series.
 It was later stated that the character of Abel had been renamed Luke.
 On May 7, 2013, it was announced that Merritt Patterson would join the show as Olivia's best friend, Tess Hamilton.
 On May 10, 2013, it was announced that Nicole Gale Anderson would join the show as Miranda Collins.
 In May 2013, it was announced that Meg Foster would join the cast as Ravenswood resident Mrs. Grunwald, who made her first appearance in the fourth season episode "Under the Gun" of Pretty Little Liars.
 On July 16, 2013, it was announced that Merritt Patterson would be replacing Elizabeth Whitson in the role of Olivia.
-Whitson has now departed Ravenswood, and Patterson has changed roles.
-In August 2013, it was announced that Steven Cabral joined the cast as Raymond Collins (a character was originally played by Vince Lasalvia in "Grave New World"), Luke Benward joined the cast as Dillon, Henry Simmons joined the cast as Simon Beaumont, Sophina Brown joined the cast as Terry Beaumont, and Haley Lu Richardson joined the cast as a replacement for Patterson's former role of Tess.
+In August 2013, it was announced that Steven Cabral joined the cast as Raymond Collins (a character originally played by Vince Lasalvia in "Grave New World"), Luke Benward joined the cast as Dillon, Henry Simmons joined the cast as Simon Beaumont, Sophina Brown joined the cast as Terry Beaumont, and Haley Lu Richardson joined the cast as a replacement for Patterson's former role of Tess.
 On August 27, 2013, it was announced that Justin Bruening joined the cast as Benjamin Price.
 In October 2013, Jay Huguley was announced to have joined the cast as Police Chief Tom Beddington.
 In November 2013, Mary Elise Hayden joined the cast as Bea Hamilton.